erikvalkering/pigro/docs/walkthrough/syntactic_sugar_redesign.md

 }
 ```

 Otherwise, we assume it is a value.
-In this case, the implementation is really simple: just return a `lazy_result` containing the value, and flags it as "never changed":
+In this case, the implementation is really simple: just return a `lazy_result` containing the value, and flag it as "never changed":
 ```cpp
 auto ensure_lazy_dependency(auto value) {
     return [=] {